ethereum/hive/docs/commandline.md

     ./hive --sim <simulation> --client <client(s) you want to test against>

-For example, if you want to run the `discv4` test against geth and openethereum, here is how the command would look:
+For example, if you want to run the `discv4` test against geth and nethermind, here is how the command would look:

-    ./hive --sim devp2p --sim.limit discv4 --client go-ethereum,openethereum
+    ./hive --sim devp2p --sim.limit discv4 --client go-ethereum,nethermind

 The client list may contain any number of clients.
 You can select a specific client version by appending it to the client name with `_`, for example: